 Even though this example demonstrates the upfront value of a 0% introductory period, a debt consolidation loan could be worth it if you know you’ll save more on the origination fee or the interest rate is better than the one often by the balance transfer card after the introductory period.

 Crunching the numbers is the only way to be certain which is the better “deal”.

 Alternatives to Credit Card Balance Transfers

 A credit card balance transfer can be a great option if you qualify for a new card and a good introductory rate.
-If you have poor credit, are struggling to make payments, or simply want to pay down your debt faster and for less than you owe, debt relief could be right for you.
+If you have poor credit, are struggling to make payments, or simply want to pay down your debt faster and for less than you owe, debt resolution could be right for you.

-Debt relief is a debt repayment alternative that allows you to repay your debt in 12 to 48 months for less than you owe.
+debt resolution is a debt repayment alternative that allows you to repay your debt in 12 to 48 months for less than you owe.
 People who work with Accredited Debt Relief can save up to 50% on their enrolled debts.